JimGiouvanakis/C-projects/README.md

 - **Input Grade**: Takes input for final exam grades and repeat examination grades.
 - **Final Grade**: Calculates the final grades based on the written exercises and exam grades.
 - **Print Data**: Displays the student data and final grades.

+## PartySeatsCalculator

+### How to Use

+1.Compile the program.
+2.Run the executable.
+3.Follow the instructions to input party data and constituency results.
+4.Choose option 1 to enter constituency results or option 2 to print final percentages and seat allocation.

+### Program Details

+- **Input Party Data: Enter party IDs and names.
+- **Constituency Results: Input votes for each party.
+- **Final Percentages: Calculate percentages of votes for each party.
+- **Seat Allocation: Distribute seats based on percentages.
+- **Printing Results: Display final percentages and seat allocation.